slatedb/slatedb/docs/0001-manifest.md

 This design does not use [prefixes](https://docs.aws.amazon.com/AmazonS3/latest/userguide/using-prefixes.html).
 AWS allows, "3,500 PUT/COPY/POST/DELETE or 5,500 GET/HEAD requests per second per partitioned Amazon S3 prefix."
 This limits a single writer to 3,500 writes and 5,500 reads per-second.
 With a `flush_ms` set to 1, a client would write 1,000 writes per-second (not including compactions).
 Wth caching, the client should be far below the 5,500 reads per-second limit.

-This design also does not expose writer epochs in WAL SST filenames.
+This design also does not expose writer epochs in WAL SST filenames (e.g. `[writer_epoch].[sequence_number].sst`).
 We discussed this in detail [here](https://github.com/slatedb/slatedb/pull/39/files#r1588892292) and [here](https://github.com/slatedb/slatedb/pull/24/files#r1585569744).
-Ultimately, we chose "un-namespaced" filenames (i.e. WAL filenames with no epoch prefix) because it's simpler to reason about.
+Ultimately, we chose "un-namespaced" filenames (i.e. filenames without epoch prefix) because it's simpler to reason about.

 ##### Attributes

-Each SST will have the following [user-defined metadata fields](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html#UserMetadata) set:
+Each SST will have the following [user-defined metadata fields](https://docs.aws.amazon.com/AmazonS3/latest/userguide/UsingMetadata.html#UserMetadata):

 * writer_epoch: This is a u64.
-Writers will set this when they put a new SST into `wal`.
+Writers will set this on each SST written into `wal`.

 ### Manifest Updates

 A full read-modify-write Manifest update contains the following steps:

 1. Read `manifest/current` to find the current manifest.
-Let's say it's `01HX5JS57YZ3NXZ3H366XRS47R` in this example.
+Say it's `01HX5JS57YZ3NXZ3H366XRS47R` in this example.
 2. Read `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest` to read the current manifest.
 3. Update the manifest in memory.
-4. Write the updated manifest to `manifest/01HX5JS90BM7099ED7F34E5WTG.manifest` using a "create-if-not-exists" `PUT`.
+4. Write the updated manifest to `manifest/01HX5JS90BM7099ED7F34E5WTG.manifest`.
 5. If (4) was successful, write `01HX5JS90BM7099ED7F34E5WTG` to `manifest/current` using compare-and-swap (CAS) with the `manifest/current` version from (1).

-(4) is a CAS operation.
-A transactional store must be used if CAS is not available.
+(4) is a CAS opeartion.
+If the object store does not support CAS, we need to decide if we want to depend on filename entropy or if we want to do object versioning.
+See the TODO in the `manifest/01HX5JS57YZ3NXZ3H366XRS47R.manifest` section.
 (5) is an CAS operation.
-Object versioning may be used if CAS is not available.
+A transactional store must be used if CAS is not available.

 Three different processes update the manifest:

-* **Readers**: Readers can update `snapshots` to create, remove a state snapshot, or update a snapshot.
+* **Readers**: Readers can update `snapshots` to create, remove, or update a snapshot.
 * **Writers**: Writers must update `writer_epoch` once on startup.
 * **Compactors**: Compactors must update `compactor_epoch` once on startup.
 Compactors must also update `wal_id_last_compacted`, `wal_id_last_seen`, and `leveled_ssts` after each compaction pass.